seborama/govcr/README.md

 **cassette**: a sequential collection of **tracks**.
 This is in effect a JSON file saved under directory `./govcr-fixtures` (default).
 The **cassette** is given a name when creating the **VCR** which becomes the filename (with an extension of `.cassette`).

+**Long Play cassette**: a cassette compressed in gzip format.
+Such cassettes have a name that ends with '`.gz`'.

 **tracks**: a record of an HTTP request.
 It contains the request data, the response data, if available, or the error that occurred.

 **PCB**: Printed Circuit Board.
 This is an analogy that refers to the ability to supply customisations to some aspects of the behaviour of the **VCR** (for instance, disable recordings or ignore certain HTTP headers in the request when looking for a previously recorded **track**).